JoshingYou1/nephrology-nexus/README.md

     - phoneNumber: the clinic's phone number
     - faxNumber: the clinic's fax number
     - clinicManager: the clinic manager's name(first name, last name)
-    - patients: the patients that belong the clinic
+    - patients: the patients that belong to the clinic

 #### Lab Results
 Each set of lab results is assigned a database id on creation and has a many-to-one relationship with the patients model.
 Lab results are acquired through a sample of a patient's blood.
 This model includes the following data: